 The 85% ‘rule’ is a useful match to abide by for safer towing

-You probably know what’s coming next.
+Before you even get behind the wheel to tow, you’ll want to ensure you have a sensible car/caravan match.
 The 85% ‘rule’ has been the caravanner’s friend for decades.
 Both major caravanning clubs recommend towing no more than 85% of the kerbweight of your tow car, especially if you are new to towing.
-It’s a strong recommendation rather than a legal requirement, but you’ll find car and caravan more stable if the car weighs substantially more than the van.

 Experienced caravanners may be happy towing up to 100% of the car’s kerbweight, but we’d never recommend going above this weight, even if the car’s legal towing limit is higher.
 Think of the car as a dog and the caravan as a tail.
 When the tail weighs more than the dog, if it starts to wag, you could soon be in all sorts of trouble.